 This was very much going as I wanted, as I sat in front of Paul, playing Elves.
 Game plan was very similar to the match earlier.

 Game 1, I mulliganed to 6 on the draw.
 They started it very aggressively, and were able to slam a 15/16 hydra on turn 4, but didn’t bestow it (which he should have done and had a nice conversation about it after the match).
-I simply cast down it at the end step.
+I simply Cast Down it at the end step.
 On the next turn, I cast Crypt Rats and wiped the board.
 They never recovered from it and I won the first game.

 Game 2 went very similarly.
-I was able to control the board easily, never allowing them to keep more than 1 elf on the board, while playing around their negate that they sided it, which I also saw due to Duress.
+I was able to control the board easily, never allowing them to keep more than 1 elf on the board, while playing around their Negate that they sided it, which I also saw due to Duress .

 Score: 2.0.0